 “Often … have I gone to bed with my knees and elbows scabbed and raw, and with the insides of my thighs all scarified.”

-Falls also occurred regularly to climbing boys, and falls resulted in deformed ankles, broken legs, and twisted spines.
+Falls also occurred regularly to climbing boys, which resulted in deformed ankles, broken legs, and twisted spines.
 Eye and respiratory problems were another common problem that occurred because of seeing and breathing noxious soot and fumes.
 However, there was one problem that was deadly.
 It was called “chimney sweep cancer,” and it was caused from continual irritation of sensitive skin to coal tar.
 One story told about seeing one of these blackened boys and being completed frightened was once told by Napoleon Bonaparte‘s nephew, Louis Napoleon when he was four years old.

 Another major issue for climbing boys was getting stuck in a stack.
-One chimney sweep who had graduated to master sweep noted:
+One climbing boy who graduated to master sweep noted:

 “I niver got … stuck myself, but a many of them did; yes, and were taken out dead.
 They were smothered for want of air, and the fright, and a stayin’ so long in the flue; you see the waistband of their trowsers [sic] sometimes got turned down in the climbing, and in narrow flues, when not able to get it up, then they stuck.”

 One author wrote about the trials and tribulations of climbing boys noting:

 “[T]he chimney-sweeper introduces himself through the narrowest apertures.
 Now and then, indeed, he sticks … like a fox in a trap; … It sometimes happens, that the poor boy has not time to raise his voice; his breast is oppressed, his young and delicate lungs are denied a necessary supply of fresh air, his strength gives way, and he dies of asphyxia … he is like a bird found dead in its nest — his hand is clenched and clammy — his little mouth is open, but never more will it give utterance to his joyous national song.”